John Hughes-Hallett: Later years

 In the late 1960s he suffered a serious stroke which hampered further activities.
 In his last years he lived in Slindon, near Arundel, Sussex, England and died in 1972.
 He never married.
 His brother, Charles Hughes-Hallett was a Rear Admiral.
 He had drafted memoirs, but they have not as yet been published.

 Film portrayals

 Captain Hughes-Hallett was a major character in the Canadian CBC miniseries Dieppe, in which he was played by actor Robert Joy.

 Homage

-Around 1990, a street in Caen (France) was named after Commodore Hughes-Hallett, linking avenue Amiral Mountbatten to avenue Maréchal Montgomery and rue Colonel Rémy, in a district close to the Mémorial pour la Paix museum, where a majority of streets commemorate personalities linked with the Second World War, the Résistance, and the subsequent making of the European Community.
+Around 1990, a street in Caen (France) was named after Commodore Hughes-Hallett, linking avenue Admiral Mountbatten to avenue Maréchal Montgomery and rue Colonel Rémy, in a district close to the Mémorial pour la Paix museum, where a majority of streets commemorate personalities linked with the Second World War, the Résistance, and the subsequent making of the European Economic Community.
 Unfortunately, the surname is misspelt: rue Commodore J.H.
 Hallet.